AarushSharma12/dorm-dilla-delights/README.md

 ## **Introduction**

 Welcome to the GitHub repository for Dorm Dilla Delights, the ultimate destination for quesadilla aficionados at UW!
 The mission is to offer gourmet quesadillas that are both affordable and convenient for college students.
-Dive in to discover more about our project, from the website structure to promotional strategies and more!
+Dive in to discover more about the project, from the website structure to promotional strategies and more!

 ## **Project Overview**